Choose the decade you wish to view from the dropdown menu MOVIES at the top of the page, click on a movie poster icon to buy the movie.

 · Airforce- 1943,

-Emerson, John Garfield, Harry Carey Sr., Rommy the Cairn Terrier owned/trained by Frank Weatherwax of the famous Weatherwax
+Gig Young, Faye Emerson, John Garfield, Harry Carey Sr., Rommy the Cairn Terrier owned/trained

-animal training family best known for training the Lassie dogs, directed by Howard Hawks.
+by Frank Weatherwax of the famous Weatherwax animal training family best known for training the Lassie dogs, directed

-a movie about WWII flyers who witness the Pearl Harbor attack while airborne.
-The day changes their lives and sends them flying full
+It is a movie about WWII flyers who witness the Pearl Harbor attack while airborne.

-force into the Pacific battles of WWII.
+The day changes their lives and sends them flying full force into the Pacific battles of WWII.

-they are asked to transport it during an airbase stop in the film.
-The Cairn serves admirably as a military mascot/soldier in the
+is named Tripoli and is called to service when they are asked to transport it during an airbase stop in the film.
+The

-Pacific campaign.
-The scenes with the dog wearing an oxygen mask and serving as assistant to a gunner are terrific.
-It is a very
+Cairn serves admirably as a military mascot/soldier in the Pacific campaign.
+The scenes with the dog wearing an oxygen mask and serving

-good WWII picture filmed to inspire the home fight and those in service for the war.
+as assistant to a gunner are terrific.
+It is a very good WWII picture filmed to inspire the home fight and those in service for

+the war.
 It won an Academy Award.
-This film contains scenes
+This film contains scenes with violence.

-with violence.
 VHS, DVD, available on Netflix.

-· ?Back To The Front, 1943,
+To The Front, 1943,

-war, undermining and satirizing the Nazi's at sea.
-The Cairn Terrier in this film may be Terry or one of her pups.
+The Three Stooges go to war, undermining and satirizing the Nazi's at sea.
+The Cairn Terrier

+in this film may be Terry or one of her pups.
 The doggie travels from ship to ship, changing sides with the stooges as Curly's dog.

-In real life Curly was a great dog lover who
+In real life Curly was a great dog lover who owned many breeds of dogs throughout his life.
+There's lots of slapstick

-owned many breeds of dogs throughout his life.
-There's lots of slapstick and plenty of contempt for the enemy Nazi's.
-Stooges

-fans will be in stitches.
+and plenty of contempt for the enemy Nazi's.
+Stooges fans will be in stitches.
 This film contains scenes with slapstick violence.
-On DVD as part of a set, "The Three Stooges Collection,

-Vol 4, 1943-45", available at Amazon.
+On DVD as part of a set, "The Three Stooges Collection, Vol 4, 1943-45", available at Amazon.

 · The Uninvited- 1944,